Cinema of Chile: Origins

 In the port city of Valparaíso, the first film ever fully produced in Chile was launched at the Teatro ODEON on 26 May 1902.
 The film, Ejercicio General del Cuerpo de Bomberos (General Practice of the Fire Department), filmed on 20 May the same year, was only three minutes long and showed the annual public show performed by the Valparaíso Fire Department in the city's Aníbal Pinto square.
 Nothing is known of the film's director, cinematographer or production team, and only 27 seconds of footage remain today, held by the Catholic University of Valparaíso.

-In 1903, "Un paseo por playa ancha" (A walk through Playa Ancha) was filmed in Valparaiso by Maurice Albert Massonnier.
+In 1903, "Un paseo por playa ancha" (A walk through Playa Ancha) was filmed in Valparaíso by Maurice Albert Massonnier.
 The film is split into three parts.
 First, a huaso charges into the scene, causing some commotion among the people around, and dances the traditional Chilean cueca accompanied by musicians.
 This is followed by a scene where the characters eat a Chilean Cazuela.
 Finally, in the last scene, a fight breaks but is quickly controlled by a guard.
 Maurice Albert Massonnier was sent to Chile by the Lumiere Brothers' company, one of many sent around the world to document and produce films for them.
 After screening his film in Chile, Massonnier sent the film to Paris, where several copies were made.
 One of those copies was found in 1994 by Chilean film restorer Daniel Sandoval in an archive on Bois-d'Arcy.
 "Un paseo por playa ancha" is now the oldest surviving Chilean movie.
 Massonier ended up settling in Chile and made his own production company, "Empresa Massonnier y Ca".